 The principal business of the society is to arrange and attend public events.
 It is by this means that we are able to pass on our knowledge and love of the period, meet each other in interesting places, be seen, and maintain our high public profile.
-Events may be either arranged as Local Events attended by members of the Local Group, Area Shows where the Local Group will host attendees from nearby towns or Major Events needing attendance by its members on a national basis.
+Events may be either arranged as local shows attended by members of the relevant group or major events needing attendance by its members on a national basis.

-Aside from public events, the Society arranges Training Weekends, talks and specialist interest group meetings (cooking, embroidery, shield making, leather working etc) all over the country.
+Aside from public events, the society arranges training events, talks and specialist interest group meetings (cooking, embroidery, shield making, leather working etc) all over the country.
+We organise a conference every eighteen months or so, where renowned historians and archaeologists come and talk to us about the latest developments in their field.
 We are a busy active bunch and there is something happening somewhere on most weekends of the year.

 At some major events – but not all – there might be assistance with food or other on-site consumables.
-All events are date-lined in advance and may require members to take the role of Saxons, Vikings, Normans etc, depending on event content.
+All shows are datelined in advance and may require members to take the role of Saxons, Vikings, Normans etcas required, depending on event content.
 Assistance with travel by way of vehicle sharing is frequently arranged at group level.

-It must be said that we are a well-travelled lot and although (as National Events Organiser) I do my best to arrange shows all over the UK, shows are rarely going to be close for a majority of the membership on any particular occasion.
+It must be said that we are a well-travelled lot and although the national events organisers do their best to arrange shows all over the UK, shows are rarely going to be close for a majority of the membership on any particular occasion.
 In our time we have worked for Durham, Gloucester, Worcester, Wareham, Bristol, Stafford, Rochester and many other UK City and Borough Councils.
 Six years annually at the Largs Vikingr!
 Centre, English Heritage, The National Trust, The Royal Armouries and The Museum of London.
 Ecclesiastical clients include Denny Abbey, St. Johns in Wareham, St Andrews in Chippenham, Rochester Cathedral and the Minster and St Olav's in York.
-The Jorvik Viking Centre in York is our oldest client and we have been their principal sub-contractor for over thirty years of Viking Festivals.
+The Jorvik Viking Centre in York is our oldest client and we have been their principal sub-contractor for over 30 years of Viking Festivals.
+Click on the button below to see our current diary.

-As well as public events, informal training weekends are held regularly at which the members have a chance to learn or improve skills, civilian or military, without being under public scrutiny.
+As well as public events, informal training weekends are held regularly, at which the members have a chance to learn or improve skills, civilian or military, without being under public scrutiny.
+Authenticity requirements are slightly relaxed at these events and there is rarely a set dateline.
 Military training at such events can often involve combat games and fighting in woodland, and the civilians have the time to complete projects which they can't always do at a busy show.

-About four or five times a year, the Society gets asked to provide personnel for media work.
+Several times a year, the society gets asked to provide personnel for media work.
 The great majority of this work is for television, although our members have worked on major feature films such as The Lord of the Rings, Gladiator and The 13th Warrior.
-To be honest, if you've noticed costumed bodies doing things in documentary TV programmes concerning our period of interest at any time in the last fifteen years, the likelihood is that you've seen Regia members at work; whether it be atmosphere shots in Simon Schama's History of Britain or informative cameos in Time Team!
+To be honest, if you've noticed costumed bodies doing things in documentary TV programmes concerning our period of interest at any time in the last fifteen years, the likelihood is that you've seen Regia members at work; whether it be atmosphere shots in Simon Schama's History of Britain, informative cameos in Time Team, or a fishing boad in Game of Thrones!
 We do not work for nothing and anyone taking part can expect to be paid, treated like a human being and get overnight accommodation and food and drink where necessary.

-I'm afraid it isn't just a question of putting your hand up and saying “yes please”, you'll have to have above average kit and we'll need to have known you for a while, too.
-That said, if you are keen to be involved, contact me when you've got your kit together and I'll add you to the list.
+I'm afraid it isn't just a question of putting your hand up and saying “yes please”, you'll have to have suitable kit for the production and we'll need to have known you for a while, too.
+That said, if you are keen to be involved, keep an eye out for opportunities and make yourself known when one comes along.

 There is, of course, a downside.
 You must be able to be available at relatively short notice and be able to take time off work/college if necessary.
 Location work is often cold and damp or hot and dusty, necessarily in draughty castles or in the country far from modern buildings and amenities.
 There is a lot of standing about and waiting for the crew to set the next shot, then doing the same thing several times as they change the camera angles.
 But we never have any trouble finding intrepid souls willing to get their faces in the frame!